 Tail biting – even in the case of docked tailed – occurs at around 50% of all Dutch pig farms.
 It is estimated that tail biting costs the Dutch pig sector eight million euros every year.

 At the initiative of LTO Nederland and the Dutch Society for the Protection of Animals (Dierenbescherming), a working group has been set up to address problems relating to biting within pig farming.
 These solutions contribute to the objective of eventually being able to keep animals without the need for interventions.
-The working group is expected to deliver its initial recommendations in the first half of 2013.

 There is great motivation to address and resolve the problem.
 However, the biting problems are complex and dependent on many different factors.
 In recent years, we have not been able to prevent these problems occurring, and problems with animal well-being are therefore still seen.